 What are you using them for?

 So, you’re lucky enough to be able to spend money on what you enjoy, but you will probably still want to make every penny stretch.
-If your new speakers are for more than listening to music, in particular home cinema, that might tip the balance toward a larger cabinet.
+If your new speakers are for more than listening to music, in particular for a home cinema, that might tip the balance toward a larger cabinet.

 Standmounters might be suitable for your hi-fi needs, but will getting a pair of speakers capable of a more powerful performance save you buying a second audio set-up for your action movie marathons?